gobinda22/TechNstuff/README.md

 # TechNstuff
-# The link of this webite
+# The Hosted link of this webite
 https://gobinda22.github.io/TechNstuff/